system-zero/system-zero/data/docs/la.md

     Note, since a Map is an unordered list, there is no guarrantee of the order.

+# Types.
+  These are user defined types, which are like Maps, with a couple of differences that are described below.

+  A new type is defined by using the `Type` keyword, with an identifier that the leading character should be capitalized.

+    Type Typename {  ... }

+  A type is initialized by using the `New` keyword like:

+    var s = New Typename ([init arguments])

+  Then it can be called like a MapType.

+  Types should provide an `init` method.
+This can be declared as `private` or as `public`.
+In the latter case the state can be reinitialized at the runtime by the user, without the `New` keyword.

+  Declared fields are not obligated to provide a value.
+In this case these properties are initialized as `null`.

 # Strings
   # Two special forms of the `for` loop, can be used as an iterator that can
     loop over strings: